FDSN/source-identifiers/definition.rst

 **Station codes**

-  The 1-5 character station code is mapped unchanged.
+  The 1 to 5 character station code is mapped without change.

 **Location codes**

-  The 0-2 character location code is mapped unchanged.
+  The 0 to 2 character location code is mapped without change.

 **Channel codes**

-  The 3-character SEED 2.4 channel codes are split into the three single character `band`, `instrument` and `orientation` codes, which are mapped to the Source Identifier (:ref:`channel-codes`) `band`, `source` and `subsource` codes.
+  The 3-character channel codes are split into the three single character `band`, `instrument` and `orientation` codes, which are mapped to the Source Identifier (:ref:`channel-codes`) `band`, `source` and `subsource` codes.

 Examples